You can apply to TRIO UB if:

 TRIO Upward Bound participants engage in an academic learning community during the school year at Westminster High School and during the six-week Summer Academy at Front Range Community College.
 All activities focus on exposing students to various career and college pathways while enhancing academic, financial and leadership skills.

-During the school year, Upward Bound offers Alpha Lab after-school multiple days per week for tutoring and Wolfpack Wednesdays during the afternoon for community building, group activities, and field trips.
-During the Summer Academy, participants take advantage of working directly with faculty at Front Range Community College to enhance their skills.
+During the school year, Upward Bound offers Alpha Lab multiple days per week for tutoring and Wolfpack Wednesdays for community building and group activities.
+During the year, participants take advantage of working directly with faculty at Front Range Community College to enhance their skills.

 Some benefits of participating in TRIO Upward Bound include but are not limited to the following: